vitessio/website/content/en/docs/reference/features/vitess-sequences.md

     },
 ```

-After this done (and the Schema has been reloaded on master tablet, and the
+After this done (and the Schema has been reloaded on primary tablet, and the
 VSchema has been pushed), the sequence can be used.

 ### Accessing a Sequence